daaron678/pedestrian-report/README.md

 The schema of Workforce is explained here: https://doc.arcgis.com/en/workforce/android-phone/help/workforce-schema.htm#ESRI_SECTION1_EDB5E3592870494BAE5F829765C604FF.
 The database will take this schema and build a CLI as an alternative way for employee admins to update and alter info on Workforce.
 The changes made will then be synced to display on workforce.
+Useful example scripts are provided by Esri in this Github notebook: https://github.com/Esri/workforce-scripts/blob/master/notebooks/examples/1%20-%20Configuring%20a%20Project.ipynb

 --- Add this readme as a section on the dashboard, and embed the hyperlinks to the text.